mmu-cs-men/cse6214-assignment/README.md

 2. Clone your fork.

-3. Create a virtual environment with `python -m venv env`.

-4. Launch PyCharm and open the project folder.
-It should detect and use the virtual environment automatically.
+3. Launch PyCharm and open the project folder.
+It should prompt to create a virtual environment and install dependencies automatically.
+If it doesn't, you *somehow* fucked up already.

-5. Open a terminal in PyCharm, and do `pip install -r requirements.txt`.

-6. Open your PyCharm settings, and navigate to _"Tools > Actions on Save"_.
+4. Open your PyCharm settings, and navigate to _"Tools > Actions on Save"_.
 From here, ensure _"Reformat code"_, _"Optimize imports"_, and _"Run Black"_ are checked.

 ## Coding Guidelines
 1. Always make sure your code has been formatted with _Black_.
 A linter will run and check that you've formatted your code correctly when you send a pull request.
 If this linter fails, your code won't be merged.